Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Complexity analysis

-The extended version avoids running the algorithm again for each perturbation $D$, getting rid of the $T$ and $I$ factors.
-For $K$-means, we only have to find the closest centers, which is $\mathcal{O}(K N)$.
-Thus, we have an overall complexity of $\mathcal{O}(K K'^2 N D M)$.

-In regard, internal indices relying on between-cluster and within-cluster distances have a complexity of $\mathcal{O}(N^2)$ or $\mathcal{O}(KN)$ with centroid distance.
-Thus, the cost of having to run the algorithm several times may be smaller than a quadratic index, if $N$ is large and the algorithm is linear.
+In regard, internal indices relying on between-cluster and within-cluster distances have a complexity of $\mathcal{O}(N^2)$ with pairwise distance or $\mathcal{O}(KN)$ with centroid distance.
+Thus, the cost of having to run the algorithm several times may be smaller than a quadratic index if the algorithm is linear in $N$.